ka1130/just-sudo-it/_posts/2017-03-24-the-boids-plan.md

 And finally, the **alignment** rule forcing all Boids to follow the average direction of the flock and adjust the speed of each Boid to its neighbours.

+When breaking these rules apart, I came across a nice explanation of the problem by Conrad Parker.
+He [decribed the calculations using pseudocode](http://www.kfish.org/boids/pseudocode.html).
+This was a great help in implementation, having undesrtood this thing was enough to get down to coding in JavaScript.

 ## Stage 4: Creating a Boid class

 One of the cool new features of ES6 is the introduction of [classes](https://developer.mozilla.org/pl/docs/Web/JavaScript/Reference/Classes).
 Something for you, JS-despisers!
 JavaScript classes are actually just a bit of syntactic sugar over the Objects and prototypes but they make our code much cleaner and simplify working with inheritance.
 I will harness this new feature by creating a simple Boid class that keeps the instance’s position and speed.